risadams/repo-template/README.md

 - [ ] Have you added a short description to the repository?
   - [ ] Is the description matched in the byline under the title in the README?
-- [ ] Have you added topics to the GitHub repository: `direhope`, and so on?
+- [ ] Have you added topics to the GitHub repository?
   - [ ] Have you added these topics as keywords in the `package.json`?

 ### `package.json`